ARMmbed/mbed-os-5-docs/docs/refs/api/storage/filesystem.md

 ##### Example

-Here is what it looks like to use the file system in mbed OS:
+Here is what it looks like to use the file system in Arm Mbed OS:

 [FAT file system example](https://github.com/armmbed/mbed-os-example-fat-filesystem)